Look up free Ohio divorce records and obtain them via various agencies.

 Most divorce and dissolution of marriage information can be viewed online through resources provided by the clerks of the various county courts; the official copies of these records are also available and can be accessed through the domestic relations courts.
 Copies of decrees are also available to authorized individuals.

-This resource provides concise instructions on how to search and acquire these records.
+This resource provides concise instructions on how to search and acquire these records on anyone who finalized their divorce in Ohio.

 Can Members of the Public View Divorce Records in Ohio?

-As part of the umbrella Sunshine Laws, the Ohio Public Records and Open Meetings Laws govern how government records are available to the public.1
+As part of the umbrella Sunshine Laws, the Ohio Public Records & Open Meetings Laws govern how government records are available to the public.1

 The laws stipulate which records are available, which records are not, and the process of accessing these records.
 The law extended to cover vital records such as divorce records, which are considered public records in Ohio.